baondinh/EC311-Project/README.md

 ### VGA Display (Kelsey)
- Function: The VGA takes in three 6’bit encoding inputs and outputs information for the VGA display including; h_sync, v_sync and logic for when a pixel should be on or off.
+The VGA takes in three 6’bit encoding inputs and outputs information for the VGA display including; h_sync, v_sync and logic for when a pixel should be on or off.

 ####Key Components:
 Enable logic: There are three sections of the screen; one for each of the letters that can be displayed.
 A for loop iterates over each pixel coordinate.
 When the current pixel coordinate is located within one of three Bitmap enable regions, the specific character that should be displayed there is stored in curr_letter_sel and the pixel is reported as on or off.